 Raufi v LB Islington.
 The County Court at Central London, 22.5.2018.

 Homeless appeal.
 Issue: vulnerability.
 Application of test for vulnerability post-Panayiotou.
 Local authority asserts compliance with Panayiotou but review decision successfully challenged.
 Variation ordered to a decision that client is in priority need.

 Smith v Basildon District Council.
 The County Court at Chelmsford, 7.7.2017

 Homeless appeal.
 Issue: suitability.
 Appellant’s child with behaviour problems who needed a separate bedroom from his sibling.
 Council said two bedrooms sufficient.
 Points of law taken as to council's approach to decision and duty under the Children Act 2004 to have regard to welfare of both children.
 Appeal allowed, the judge holding that the council's approach had concentrated on medical evidence; welfare considerations were wider.

 LB Newham v Berhane.
 The County Court at Clerkenwell & Shoreditch, 14.12.2016.

 D had succeeded to his mother's tenancy after her death.
-The council sought possession on the basis that the property was larger than D required and it had offered him other accommodation.
+The council sought possession on the basis that the property was larger than D required and it had offered him other accommodations.
 D maintained it was not reasonable to order possession of his current home because of his longstanding connection with it.
 The judge found in favour of D. D was relatively young at the date of trial (late 20s).